kasrababaei/swift-notes/concurrency.md

 class MyIsolatedClass {
     func myMethod() {
         Task {
           // still isolated to the MainActor here!

+          // This closure doesn't have an explicit isolation
+          // specification, and it's being passed to the `Task`
+          // initializer, so it will be inferred to have the same
+          // isolation as its enclosing context.
+The enclosing
+          // context is isolated to its `self` parameter, which this
+          // closure captures, so this closure will also be isolated
+          // that value.
         }

         Task.detached {